 Cuenca in Spain

 The UNESCO heritage town of Cuenca is perched atop a rock and has houses that almost seem to b hanging!
-The historic town dates back to 1300 years back and has glorious castle ruins and tall cathedrals that testify to its heritage.
+The historic town dates back to 1300 years and has glorious castle ruins and tall cathedrals that testify to its heritage.
 Visiting Cuenca is like time travel, going back to history!
 The town also has rich natural beauty like towering mountains and rivers with clear blue water.

 How to reach Cuenca: Travelers can visit Cuenca by train from Madrid.